CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 Robot also has an FRC roboRIO - however this only necessary to enable actuators if CTRE CAN devices are FRC-Locked.
 See Phoenix Tuner to determine/modify FRC Lock state.

-# Using Raspbian Buster Raspberry Pi image to control your robot
+# Using Raspbian Bullseye Raspberry Pi image to control your robot

 ### Materials needed:
  - Raspberry Pi (3B+)